BFHS-Open/Workshops/CS_Ed_Week/CS_Ed_Week.md

 ## Part X: Lists
 ### Creating lists
-- A sytax for creating a list is as follows:
+- A syntax for creating a list is as follows:
     - `list_name = [1, 2, 3, 4, 5]`
     - This list has 6 elements
 - It is possible to mix and match data types in a list.